asquarezone/InterviewQuestions/mayuri.md

-explain about devops?
+1. explain about devops?
-explain about terraform?
+2. explain about terraform?
+### Advanced Questions